What is a Dental Implant?

 - The size and location of the root fracture confirmed the tooth could not be saved.

-- An evaluation showed the bite was the likely cause of the problem.
+- An evaluation of her occlusion showed the bite was the likely cause of the problem (chronic malocclusion was present).

 - The oral surgeon: